 Don’t fall into the trap of repeating the same old formula.
 You know what it’s like to have to trawl through endless boring CVs.
 Imagine prospective employees having to do the same with job descriptions.
 What’s going to grab the attention of your ideal candidate?

 Avoid jargon, buzzwords and cliches as much as possible.
 Write it the way a fun, articulate human would speak, helping people identify with you.

 Yeah, alright, time for the boring stuff.
 Keeping the books balanced is a frequent problem area for small businesses.
 Like the proverbial teenager cleaning their room, you just hope against hope that mum doesn’t open the wardrobe and see the mess that tumbles out.

 The ATO isn’t renowned for its leniency, so for everyone’s sake ‒ not least your own sanity ‒ it’s worth having all your ducks in a row before the taxman comes knocking.
 Even if you’re not particularly number-savvy, there are a number of useful accounting apps you can try out, such as Xero, FreshBooks and FreeAgent.

-Whatever your priorities are for 2017, lay them out clearly; listen to your team; listen to your clients, and do as much of the legwork in advance to help out your future self.
+Whatever your priorities are, lay them out clearly; listen to your team; listen to your clients, and do as much of the legwork in advance to help out your future self.